 Ensure your marketing strategy is as targeted and on-point as possible.
-Make data cleaning a recurring monthly routine and you’re on your way to more trustworthy data.
+Make data cleaning a recurring monthly routine and you’ll be on your way to more trustworthy data.

 2. Know Your Audience

 Buyer personas are a great way to define your audience in terms of demographics, responsibilities, and interests.
-Done well, a buyer persona will take on a life of its own and give you a target.
+A buyer persona done well will give you a target and direction.
 Plus, these personas can be used to segment your list and better personalize your sales and marketing messages.

-Lastly, don’t forget to take a funnel position into account when creating buyer personas.
-For example, a customer that needs nurturing will require a different message than someone ready to buy.
+Furthermore, don’t forget to take a funnel position into account when creating buyer personas.
+For example, a customer that needs nurturing requires a different message than someone ready to buy.
 You should be having conversations at the right time to be sure you aren’t too late or too soon.

 3. Keep Content on Target